meyayl/docker-matrix-bootstrap/README.md

 _The actions for Element are only performed, if `ELEMENT_ENABLED` is set to `yes` in config._

-Though, it does not start the containers... this is done by executing `./run.sh up -d`.
+Though, it does not start the containers... this is done by executing `sudo ./run.sh up -d`.